-SummaryIn this activity, students develop an understanding of how engineers use wind to generate electricity.
-They will build a model anemometer to better understand and measure wind speed.
+SummaryStudents develop an understanding of how engineers use wind to generate electricity.
+Student teams build model anemometers to better understand and measure wind speed.

 Engineers design and manufacturer machines that measure wind (anemometers) and convert wind into energy.
 They develop wind turbines that generate electricity by considering the Earth's surface, wind direction, average outside temperature, the impact by and on birds and insects, and the extreme forces on the turbine.